 About WordPress –

 WordPress is undisputedly the world’s most popular CMS platform; it powers over 34% of all the websites.
-According to forbes.com, WordPress powers more than 75 million websites.
+According to First Site Guide, WordPress powers more than 75 million websites.
 The main reasons behind the runaway success of WordPress are its ease of use.
 WordPress is free to use though you will still need a domain name and a host for the website.
 A large selection of themes and plugins, mainly free, is available for building in the aesthetics and functionalities that you desire while the support of a large and vibrant community ensures that you will be able to resolve any hitch very quickly.
 While the cost of development for simple websites is lower, it can increase when you scale it up or incorporate complexities.
 Because of its dependence on third-party themes and plugins, security has always been somewhat of a concern for WordPress sites.

 About Drupal –